By Don Bell / Kingdom Anointing

 2 Ibid.

-3 "There were Nephilim (men of stature, notorious men) on the earth in those days — and also afterward — when the sons of God lived with the daughters of men, and they gave birth to their children.
+3 "There were Nephilim (men of stature, notorious men) on the earth in those days—and also afterward—when the sons of God lived with the daughters of men, and they gave birth to their children.
 These were the mighty men who were of old, men of renown (great reputation, fame)" (Genesis 6:4 AMP).

 4, 5 Moses wrote, "Remember the days of old, consider the years for past ages: ask thy father, and he shall relate to thee, thine elders, and they shall tell thee.
 When the Most High divided the nations, when he separated the sons of Adam, he set the bounds of the nations according to the number of the angels of God.
-And his people Jacob became the portion of the Lord, Israel was the line of his inheritance" (Deuteronomy 32:7–9 LXX).
+And his people Jacob became the portion of the Lord, Israel was the line of his inheritance."
+(Deuteronomy 32:7–9 LXX).

-The Septuagint (LXX) is the Koine Greek translation of the Old Testament that's quoted by the New Testament writers, particularly by Paul.
+The Septuagint (LXX) is the Koine Greek translation of The Old Testament that's quoted by The New Testament writers, particularly by Paul.
 The literal translation "angels of God" ("sons of God" by Symmachus and NIV, NASB, ESV, HCSB, NLT Bibles) is supported in the oldest available Hebrew texts, the Dead Sea Scrolls.

 SCAN to access KingdomAnointing.com on your CELLPHONE